Cutaway PVC Half-Pipe Mold Parts

 The rest of the bending is similar to hot-pipe bending described previously.
 Rock the section of wood to evenly spread the heat.
 With steady pressure on the pressure cauls, the pre-heated cutaway section will bend slowly until the water is completely evaporated away.

 If the wood seems to stop bending before a complete “U” is formed, it’s probably dry inside the envelope.
 Open the envelope (gently) and douse the wood with water on both sides.
 Dunking into a trough or bucket of water is the quickest and easiest way to wet both sides of the wood with the aluminum foil pulled back.
 When the wood has been soaked, close the foil envelope and go right back to the blanket-hot pipe.

 Continue the rocking motion with the 1x2 pressure cauls in each hand to distribute the bending pressure evenly.
-Once completely bent and held in the “U” shape for a few minutes, take the cutaway section off the pipe and place it in a the cutaway mold such as pictured below to hold the “U”-bent cutaway section until you are ready to assemble in the guitar.
+Once completely bent and held in the “U” shape for one minute, take the cutaway section off the pipe and place it in a cutaway mold.
+Pictured below is a Woody-made PVC half-pipe mold.

 MINI SIDES and MOLD

 MINI BENDING: A technique of bending wood on a pipe has been documented previously (last month).
 Bending wood free-hand on a pipe is becoming a lost art.
 I am glad that I learned how to do it many years ago.
 It is a skill that Woody has used many times over the years, for many different purposes.

 MAKING the MINI MOLD: To keep the shape of the Mini guitar symmetrical (or any unique guitar), the blocks and lining should be glued to the sides while it is in a mold.
 For a one-of-a-kind guitar, a one-of-a-kind mold is required.
 Woody has used high-density Styrofoam to fashion a mini mold that worked even better than he expected.